vasudev-sharma/vasudev-sharma/README.md

 - 🔭 I’m currently working on projects related to Computer Vision and Deep Learning.
 - 🌱 I’m currently comsuming self supervised learning.
 - 👯 I’m always open to collaborations and opportunities
-- 📫 How to reach me: [Connect on Linkedin!](https://www.linkedin.com/in/vasudev-sharma-) or email at sharmavasudev1998@gmail.com
+- 📫 How to reach me: [Connect on Linkedin!](https://www.linkedin.com/in/vasudev-sharma-) or email at vasu@cs.toronto.edu
 - ⚡ Fun fact: I love playing Chess and Video Games.
 - 💻 Check out [Website for more information!](https://vasudev-sharma.github.io/)